Hayden C. Covington: Jehovah's Witnesses

 Covington was first exposed to Jehovah's Witnesses through the broadcast sermons of Watch Tower Society President Joseph F. Rutherford on radio station KTSA in San Antonio.
 He was attracted to the group's teachings, and defended several of its members in Texas courts before being formally baptized as a member in 1934.

 After Rutherford learned of Covington's successes defending Jehovah's Witnesses, he asked Covington to represent the Society for a case before the US Supreme Court.
 He was then invited to join the headquarters staff as general counsel in 1939, succeeding Olin R. Moyle.

 When Rutherford died in January 1942, Covington maintained his aggressive litigation policy.
 Covington was elected vice-president of the Watch Tower Society, succeeding the newly elected president, Nathan H. Knorr, despite having been a Jehovah's Witness for only five years.
 Until 2000, appointment to the board of directors of the Watch Tower Society was almost exclusively limited to those professing to be of the "anointed class" who would "rule as Kings" in heaven with Christ, Covington being the only exception.
 A subsequent policy change resulted in Covington's resignation from the Vice Presidency and departure from the board in 1945; however, he remained on staff as legal counsel.
 In 1950, he wrote the Watch Tower tract, Defending and Legally Establishing the Good News to advise Witnesses of their constitutional rights in the United States.

 Covington was subsequently recognized as one of the greatest civil liberties attorneys in American history.
 During his tenure as the head of the Watch Tower Society's legal department, he presented 111 petitions and appeals to the Supreme Court.
 He won exactly 37 (more than 80%) of the 44 cases he brought before the Court, involving issues including compulsory flag-salute statutes, public preaching and door-to-door literature distribution.
 He later resigned as head of the Watch Tower Society's legal department, and was eventually disfellowshipped after clashes with the Society's then-President Nathan Knorr and revelations of a drinking problem.
-He was reinstated prior to his death in 1978.
+He was reinstated less than a year later.